 Council has implemented a system for a tutor of an intern to authenticate the intern's CPD portfolio online.
-Once the intern has submitted the CPD entries online, these will be allocated to their tutor to verify and submit them to Council for assessment.
-The tutor will get an SMS notification, that the intern has submitted CPD entries and that the tutor must login to his/her secure profile on the SAPC website to verify and submit them.
-If the tutor is not happy with the quality of the intern CPD entry, he/she may, after discussing with the intern, return the affected CPD entry to the intern to make necessary corrections and submit again for verification.
-Once the tutor is happy with the quality of the intern's CPD entries, he/she must submit them to Council for assessment.
+Once the intern has submitted their CPD entries online, these will be allocated to their tutor to verify and submit to Council for assessment.
+The tutor will get an SMS notifying them that the intern has submitted CPD entries and that the tutor must log in to his/her secure profile on the SAPC website to verify and submit them.
+If the tutor is not happy with the authenticity of the evidence and the quality of the intern's CPD entry, he/she may, after discussing with the intern, return the affected CPD entry to the intern to make necessary corrections and submit it again for verification.
+Once the tutor is happy with the authenticity of the evidence and quality of the intern's CPD entries, he/she must submit them to Council for assessment.
 Tutors and interns must, therefore, pay close attention to CPD submission deadlines for assessment by Council.
 CPDs submitted by the intern and the tutor after the deadline will only be assessed in the next assessment period.